markomirosavljev/fastapi-cognito/README.md

 # FastAPI - Cognito
-FastAPI extension that is build to ease usage of  AWS Cognito Auth with FastAPI.
+FastAPI package that ease usage of AWS Cognito Auth.
-This library provides basic functions/tools which allow developers to use Cognito JWT.
+This package provides basic functions/tools which helps developers to use Cognito JWT.

 ## Requirements